Lenuma-inc/EnvyControl/README.md

 ## 💡 Tips

+### `nvidia` kernel module is named `nvidia-current` on Debian

+If you're running into this situation you can use the `--use-nvidia-current` flag to make EnvyControl use the correct module name.

-### Wayland session is missing on Gnome 43+
+### Wayland session is missing on Gnome

-GDM now requires `NVreg_PreserveVideoMemoryAllocations` kernel parameter which breaks sleep in nvidia and hybrid mode, as well as rtd3 in hybrid mode, so EnvyControl disables it, if you need a Wayland session follow the instructions below
+If you need a Wayland session follow the instructions below

 ```
 sudo systemctl enable nvidia-{suspend,resume,hibernate}